Do Not Stress: A Straightforward Guide to DNS

 The answer is nameservers and essentially they are what connect a domain name to the location of its DNS records.
 If the nameservers are not set up correctly then the server IP address cannot be located, which will result in the website or email accounts being inaccessible.

 When updating nameservers so that they point to the correct server, it can often take some time for the process to complete (up to 8 hours).
 This is known as DNS propagation and the reason it can be so time-consuming is due to the update having to be recognised and implemented by DNS servers across the globe.
 If you are wondering what nameservers actually look like, here are one of the versions that we use across our services: ns1.syd1.hostingplatform.net.au and ns2.syd1.hostingplatform.net.au

 Some key points to remember

-As you can see, setting up your DNS correctly can be an intricate and time-consuming process, but it is one that is necessary if you want to bring your website to life.
-Hopefully, you now have a better understanding of how the system works and maybe even the confidence to initiate your own DNS updates.
+As you can see, setting up your DNS records correctly is not as difficult as it seems once you know how everything links together.
+Hopefully, you now understand how the system works and even have the confidence to initiate your own DNS updates.